wkumari/draft-harkins-owe/README.md

 2. Background

-   Internet access has become an expected service at many locations - for example, coffeeshops, airports and hotels.
-In many cases, this is offered over "Open" (unencrypted) wireless networks.
-[Ed: An example of this is the "ietf-hotel" SSID provides at IETF meeting hotels.]
-Users should always use a VPN, and should only browse TLS protected sites, but in many cases they do not.
-This leaves their traffic vulnerable to pervasive monitors, and attackers with e.g wireshark in the next room.
+   Internet access has become an expected service at many locations - for example, coffee shops, airports and hotels.
+In many cases, this is offered over "Open" (unencrypted) wireless networks, because distributing a passphrase (or using other authentication solutions) is not convenient or realistic.
+Ideally, users would always use a VPN when using an untrusted network, but often they don't.
+This leaves their traffic vulnerable to sniffing attacks, for example from someone in the adjacent hotel room running Wireshark, pervasive monitors, etc.  [Ed note: The ietf-hotel SSID is an example of an open wifi network likely familiar to most readers. ]

    In addition, many businesses (for example, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in